isham077/RideX/README.md

 * **npm** or **Yarn** package manager
 * **Git** for version control
 * A **Firebase** account (the free tier is sufficient)
-* Valid API keys for the following services:

   * **Groq**
   * **Twilio**